The WordPress Database Structure

 WordPress and nearly all plugins store their settings in a unique location on your server named the “database.”
 Data stored in the database is organized in so-called ‘tables.’
 This article will explain the meaning of all the available fields of the default WordPress Database structure in detail.

-Note: To safely inspect your WordPress database, back up your site or create a staging environment using WP Staging.
+Note: To safely inspect your WordPress database, back up your site or create a staging environment using WP STAGING.
 Then, use a database management tool, such as phpMyAdmin or Adminer, to access and modify the database without impacting your live site.

 Imagine an Excel sheet with one header row and values in the row below.